mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataReduction.rst

-The Indirect Data Reduction interface provides the initial reduction that is used to convert raw instrument data to S(Q, w) for analysis in the Indirect Data Analysis and Indirect Bayes interfaces.
+The Indirect Data Reduction interface provides the initial reduction that is used to convert raw instrument data to S(Q, w) for analysis in the Indirect Data AnalPysis and Indirect Bayes interfaces.

 The tabs shown on this interface will vary depending on the current default facility such that only tabs that will work with data from the facility are